 Erin Christovale joined the Hammer as Assistant Curator in June 2017.
 Previously she was an independent curator and film programmer based in Los Angeles.
 She is the curator of Black Radical Imagination with Amir George, which has screened both nationally and internationally in spaces such as MoMA PS1, MOCA Los Angeles, and the Museo Taller Jose Clemente Orozco.
 Exhibitions include a/wake in the water: Meditations on Disaster (2014) at the Museum of Contemporary African Diasporan Arts, Memoirs of A Watermelon Woman (2016) and A Subtle Likeness (2016) at the ONE National Gay and Lesbian Archives, S/Election: Democracy, Citizenship, Freedom (2016) at the Los Angeles Municipal Art Gallery, where she previously served as Curator, and baby boy (2017) at Transmission gallery, Glasgow.
 Her curatorial projects have been mentioned in Artforum, Hyperallergic, African Arts Journal, Artsy, and she recently co-curated, with Vivian Crockett, the twenty-eighth annual Visual AIDS Day With(Out) Art, titled ALTERNATE ENDINGS, RADICAL BEGINNINGS.

-Media sponsorship is provided by Cultured magazine and KCET.
+Media sponsorship is provided by Cultured magazine, KCET, and KCRW 89.9FM.

 Image: Neha Choksi, The Weather Inside Me (Bombay Sunset), 2007–10 (detail).
 Video installation with 9 DVDs played through DVD players with time code counters on old CRT color television sets, 1 photograph.
 Dimensions variable.
 Color, silent, 39:40 min. (synced loop).
 Courtesy the artist and Project 88, Mumbai.